hellovamsi/hellovamsi/README.md

 My main focus is finding the right problems, and working with humans to solve them.

 On GitHub, I'm figuring out this new AI thing.
 All the memes seem to be about it, so it _must be_ important, huh?
-I learn how AI works by building a first-principles view into AI concepts like RAG and agents, then I build tools for myself that other PMs can also use.
+I learn how AI works by building a first-principles view into concepts like RAG, agents, and evals.
+Then I build tools for myself that other PMs can also use.
 I try to build on local AI as much as I can - Ollama FTW! 🦙

 I take requests on what to explore next.
 Send me a message on LinkedIn.